IBM/aspera-cli/docs/README.md

 ascli config wizard
 ```

-If the application requires a private key, the user can either provide the path to it with option `key_path`.
+If the application requires a private key, the user can provide the path to it with option `key_path`, or let the wizard generate one.
 The user is told where to place the associated public key PEM in the application.

 #### Example of configuration for a plugin

 For Faspex 5, Shares, Node (including ATS, Aspera Transfer Service), Console,
 only username/password and URL are required (either on command line, or from configuration file).
-Those can be usually provided on the command line:
+Those can be provided on the command line:

 ```shell
 ascli shares files browse / --url=https://10.25.0.6 --username=john --password=<PASSWORD>